SejalRokade/UrbanAirQualityIndexMonitor/README.md

 1. Sign up for an air quality API service (e.g., OpenWeatherMap, AirVisual)
 2. Create a `.env` file with your API key
 3. Modify the `get_air_quality_data()` function in `app.py` to fetch real data

+## Contributing
+1. Fork the repository
+2. Create a feature branch
+3. Submit a pull request

 ## License